 Director Boone and star Maisie Williams have said that the film will include a same-sex relationship – with Boone claiming there will be “a beautiful love story” told throughout.

 Is there a trailer?

-Who stars in The New Mutants?
+Who is in the cast of The New Mutants?

 How does it tie in with the other X-Men movies?

-One connection will probably remain, however, as Taylor-Joy’s character is canonically the sister of metallic X-Man Colossus/ Peter Rasputin, played by Daniel Cudmore and Stefan Kapičić in various X-Men and Deadpool movies.
+One connection will probably remain, however, as Taylor-Joy’s character is canonically the sister of metallic X-Man Colossus/Peter Rasputin, played by Daniel Cudmore and Stefan Kapičić in various X-Men and Deadpool movies.

 Who were the New Mutants in the comics?

-In the original comics the New Mutants were introduced as the new “class” of underage mutants when the original X-Men had completed their training, who studied at Xavier’s School while the more familiar characters dealt with bigger concerns.
+In the original comics the New Mutants were introduced as the new “class” of underage mutants when the original X-Men had completed their training, who studied at Professor Xavier’s School while the more familiar characters dealt with bigger concerns.

 Of course, in the end the New Mutants got into all sorts of dangerous (and often fatal) clashes with super-villains and the like anyway, but the story of them being held in a special facility appears to have been invented for the film.

 All the characters in the film were core members of the team, though some characters (including the lava-controlling Magma and the, er, super-linguist Doug Ramsay/Cypher) appear to have been left out.